neutrons/TAVI/docs/source/installation.rst

       $ curl -fsSL https://pixi.sh/install.sh | sh

-* Setup/Update the environment of Hyspecppt (make sure you are in hyspecppt project folder where pyproject.toml is)
+* Setup/Update the environment of Tavi (make sure you are in Tavi project folder where pyproject.toml is)

    .. code-block:: bash